 Until very recently it was thought that there were only two species of elephants - the Asian elephant Elephas maximus and the African elephant Loxodonta africana.
 There are several subspecies of each of these, including what was, until recently, thought to be a subspecies of the African elephant, Central Africa's forest elephant Loxodonta africana cyclotis.
 But genetic research now suggests that the forest elephant of central Africa is actually a third species, genetically distinct from the others (read more here), although the boundaries of the ranges between African savannah elephants and forest elephants are still unclear.
 So in fact there are probably three species of elephants, all of them unique.

 Are African elephants endangered?

 The African elephant population is doing better than it was twenty years ago when the international ivory ban was introduced in 1989, but it is now much lower than it once was.
 Some say there were millions of elephants in Africa at the start of the twentieth century.
-Since 2006, however, there have been worrying trends in Africa, showing that poaching of elephants for their ivory is again on the rise (read more here
+Since 2006, however, there have been worrying trends in Africa, with poaching of elephants for their ivory again on the rise, driven by new markets in Asia and the USA (read more here

 ).
 Poaching has not been this severe in decades and long-time elephant conservationists like Iain Douglas-Hamilton